genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

 npx @genesislcap/genx@latest
 ```

-This command presents you with a sequence of choices for creating and configuring applications.
+This command presents a sequence of choices for creating and configuring applications.

 ## Using genx

-First, you'll be prompted to supply your Genesis artifactory credentials.
+First, you are prompted to supply your Genesis artifactory credentials.

-Next, you just need to respond to the questions, which depend on the task you initially select.
+From there, you just need to respond to the questions, which depend on the task you initially select.
 For example, if you want to create a new application:

 ```shell title="Terminal"
 ?
 Please select an option: create application - Generates a local application.